-Many industry reports have identified security as the biggest concern by buyers when adopting cloud services, but that does not mean that cloud = insecure.
-If you approach it right and plan to build in security from the outset, there are many compelling reasons why adopting a cloud first strategy can enhance and mature your cyber security posture.
+Many industry reports have identified security as the biggest concern by buyers when adopting cloud services, but that does not mean that the cloud = insecure.
+If you approach it right and plan to build in security from the outset, there are many compelling reasons why adopting a cloud-first strategy can enhance and mature your cyber security posture.

 - A wide variety of security tools and architectural blueprints are available that will allow complex, legacy, involved manual security practices to be done away with.